Welcome to Trakkit.org

 - If a TAG alias is specified in the Subject line of the email, the DATA will be assigned to the boat associated with that TAG.

-- In case of conflicting information, the email address takes priority over the alias.
+- In case of conflicting information, the Tag over the email.

 Accepted Formats: